0NIKHIL4/Fund-Raising/README.md

 - Contribute to the club: Any member of a club can contribute to the common fund (pool), depositing AE coins that can be used in proposals.
 - Create and Vote on Proposals: Any member who has contributed funds to the club pool can create proposals, giving a description, amount (not to exceed the pool amount), and recipient, with a view to investing in any business/person in a project.
 Also, all members can approve or reject the proposal (only one vote per member is allowed on each proposal).
 - Run Proposals: A proposal owner can execute a proposal (if approval is greater than rejection), which will cause the proposal amount to be sent to the specified recipient.
 The owner can also close a proposal, in case of not continuing with it, either as a cancellation, publication error or to avoid sending funds.
+- Timing voting:  After  creation of proposal there is only about 5 min time is given to the  mmeber to  vote.

 ## Restrictions